SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv.md

 ## Eclipse

-If you decided to use Eclipse to support your development, then to support both PyNN installations you are required to:
+If you decided to use Eclipse to support your development, then to support any PyNN installations you are required to:
  1. Uninstall any local PyNN installation you may have installed previously (`pip uninstall pyNN`).
- 1. Get a copy of each of the PyNN versions and install them locally
+ 1. Get a copy of any PyNN version you want to use and install them locally
  1. Update the dependencies of specific modules to include the appropriate PyNN version

-To install PyNN locally:
+To install PyNN 0.7 locally:
  1. Download [PyNN0.7.5.tar.gz](https://pypi.python.org/packages/63/c8/be19667dc36adb28bf4ad86c0692d5454eb537ff6fa07b21ca4754fb0b21/PyNN-0.7.5.tar.gz)
  1. Extract the archive.
  1. Within the extracted archive, run: